justinminsk/thesis/clean_data/README.md

 ### notes on get_bq_data

+Need to do Dimensionality Reduction (PCA, word2vec, count) prob per a time period (45 mins?)

+Need to create table with count and str_id to append on later

 Will not run on cloud shell

 Used a n1-standard-8 (8 vCPUs, 30 GB memory) with  Allow full access to all Cloud APIs.